ealush/emoji-picker-react/README.md

 ## What to know before using

 - This package assumes it runs in the browser.
 I have taken many steps to prevent it from failing on the server, but still, it is recommended to only render the component on the client.
+See troubleshooting section for more information.

 ## Installation